mosestong/securshare/README.md

 # SecurShare

 SecurShare is a user-friendly file sharing application for secure and seamless transfers between two devices.
-It encrypts files using public key cryptography from the PyNaCl library.
+It encrypts files using public key encryption from the PyNaCl library.

 ## Dependencies